Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

        safety_losses.append(safety_loss)

 3. **Pseudocode**
-      1. Pass the safet set and log accuracy
+   Pass the safety set and log its accuracy.
-      2. pass the training examples at hand
+   Pass the training examples to update model weights.
-      3. update parameters including b and e
+   Update the network parameters, including b (bit depth) and e (scaling factor).
-      4. quantize the network's size
+   Quantize the model to reduce its size.
-      5. pass safety set and log accuracy
+   Pass the safety set again and log the updated accuracy.
-      6. if accuracy is affected by much, restore bits their original half precision
+   If the accuracy drop exceeds a predefined threshold, restore some kernels to their original half-precision.
-      7. iterate
+   Repeat the process for further iterations, adjusting as necessary.
 ---
 Here’s a table summarizing the performance and model size with and without quantization, including unsafe and safety-driven quantization: